vroncevic/genuser/README.md

-Generate new local Linux user (ANSI C)
+Generate new local Linux user (ANSI C).
 ================================================================================

 The README is used to introduce the tool and provide instructions on